CrumrineCoder/Calculator/README.md

 # Calculator App

-This is a front end project built as part of FreeCodeCamp's cirriculum, found [here](https://www.freecodecamp.org/challenges/build-a-javascript-calculator).
-The app is a calculator.
+This is a web app that resembles a basic calculator.

+This was built as part of FreeCodeCamp's backend curriculum.
+This one was pure javascript and algorithm scripting.
+I like that I changed the normal function of the -/+ button because it makes more sense the way I have it than the ones on the TI-84s, but that's just my opinion.

 ## User Stories